merev/iscsi-storage/README.md

-# NFS Storage
+# iSCSI Storage

-This is an automated solution for NFS Storage created through Vagrant.
+This is an automated solution for iSCSI Storage created through Vagrant.
 Follow the steps below:
  - clone the repository;
  - open the directory in terminal;
  - execute the command `vagrant up`;